Skip to content

 Jess Todtman

-Jessica holds a Certificate in Education Leadership and Management from Georgetown University, a Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University, and a B.A. in Government from Dartmouth College.
+Jessica lives in Las Vegas with her husband and children, one of whom she recently helped through the college application process and another with transferring between institutions—a true lived experience through many of the practices NASH aims to help its members improve through student-centered approaches.
+She holds a Certificate in Education Leadership and Management from Georgetown University, a Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University, and a B.A. in Government from Dartmouth College.